Cocker Spaniel eye problems can make your dog's life a misery!

-Distichiasis is a condition where abnormal eyelashes (distichiae) grow from the oil glands of the dog's eyelid and cause irritation on the eyeball - ouch!
+Distichiasis is a condition where abnormal eyelashes (distichiae) grow from the oil glands in the dog's eyelid.
+These abnormal eyelashes can cause much irritation on the eyeball - ouch!

-If the dog's hair is fine and soft there may be no visible symptoms; however where there is irritation, your dog's eyes may become red and/or inflamed and he may squint or try to rub his eyes with his paws to relieve the irritation.
+If the dog's hair is fine and soft, there may be no visible symptoms; however, with irritation, your dog's eyes may become red and/or inflamed.
+Your Cocker Spaniel may squint or try to rub his eyes with his paws to relieve the irritation.

-There are several treatments available for Distichiasis and which one your vet chooses will depend on the severity of the dog eye problem.
+Several treatments are available for Distichiasis, and your vet's choice will depend on the severity of the dog's eye problem.

 The abnormal eyelashes may be removed manually, by surgery, or by using a form of electrolysis.

-Surgery may be followed up with a course of antibiotics to prevent infection and to help clear up any ulcers or infection caused by the distichiasis.
+Surgery may be followed with antibiotics to prevent infection and help clear up any ulcers or conditions caused by the distichiasis.

-This condition can be very painful for your dog and can also cause corneal ulcers.
+This condition can be excruciating for your dog and cause corneal ulcers.

-Ectopic Cilia may be treated in the same way as for Distichiasis, ie the lashes causing the problem are removed, followed by antibiotics to control infection.
+Ectopic Cilia may be treated the same way as for Distichiasis, i.e. the lashes causing the problem are removed, followed by antibiotics to control infection.

 Conjunctivitis and discharge are common in dogs with growing eyelid tumours.

-If your pet has a cataract his eye will appear cloudy and his vision may be affected.
+If your dog has cataracts, his eyes will appear cloudy, and his vision may be affected.

 You may notice that he has trouble seeing things properly and may begin to walk into otherwise familiar objects.

-If cataracts are left untreated they will eventually lead to blindness; however cataracts can be removed quite successfully by surgery, especially if they're treated early.
+If your dog's cataracts are left untreated, they will eventually lead to blindness.
+However, surgery can successfully remove them, especially if treated early.

-It's advisable therefore, when buying a Spaniel puppy to check that there's no history of cataracts in either parents or grandparents.
+Cataracts are often seen in Cocker Spaniels.
+So, when buying a Cocker Spaniel puppy, it's advisable to check that there's no history of cataracts in either parents or grandparents.